LezWatch/lwtv-underscores/readme.md

 * `class-post-meta.php` - Registers post-meta so it can be properly used and hidden from Gutenberg
 * `class-related-posts.php` - Displays related shows and posts (based on tags)
 * `class-shows.php` - Show CPT code
+* `class-tvmaze.php` - TVMaze CPT which helps link our show names to the ones used by TVMaze

 _Actors (`actors`)_

 * `class-calculations.php` - Does the math for various data points used to generate show scores, stores count of number of characters for faster retrieval later
 * `class-cmb2-metaboxes.php` - CMB2 code to make display nicer
 * `class-custom-columns.php` - Define columns for post listing
+* `class-privacy.php` - Code to allow sections of an actor page to be hidden from output

 _Characters (`/characters/`)_